Hello!

 One of the great things about our nation's capital is all the free activities for families.
-However, there are a few top-notch activities that will cost you money, such as Mount Vernon.
+However, there are a few top activities that will cost you money.
+The good news is that you don't have to pay full price for these.

-I tried Go Washington DC on my last trip to Washington D.C.
-I picked three activities and saved more than $20 on admission fees with it.
+I tried Go Washington DC on my last trip.
+I picked three activities and saved more than $20 on admission fees.
 When you multiply those savings by every member of your family, they add up quickly.

 Here is how Go Washington DC works, and my tips for getting the most bang for your buck.